 Global Nineteenth-Century Studies publishes approximately six to eight reviews per issue.
+If you wish to nominate a book for review, usually published within the last two years, please get in touch with the appropriate reviews editor.
 Publishers may send books for review to the editors below:

 Book Reviews Editor, History:

 1 Cunningham Square,

 Providence, RI 02918

 One Bear Place #97404

 Waco, TX 76798-7404

 Below, you will find a list of books that are currently available for review.
 If you are interested in reviewing one of these books, please email the appropriate editor for further details.
 We do not accept unsolicited book reviews.

 We accept book reviews of 800–1000 words from scholars at all stages in their academic careers, from advanced graduate students to full professors.
 Reviews should be accompanied by a 50–100 word biographical sketch.
 Endnotes in reviews should be avoided.
 Page numbers for references to the book under review should be inserted within the review itself.
 The review should begin with bibliographical information following Chicago Manual of Style (17th edition) formatting.